IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 ### 9.1 Completion Summary

 **Completion Summary:**
 Excellent work!
-Your UX Design Specification is substantially complete.
+Your UX Design Specification is complete.

 **What we created together:**

--   **Design System:** Shadcn/UI chosen, with a plan for custom components.
+-   **Design System:** We've chosen **Shadcn/UI** as our foundation, complemented by two custom components: the **Stateful Textbox** for intuitive CV management and the **Generation Status Indicator** for engaging feedback during cover letter creation.
--   **Visual Foundation:** "The Innovator" color theme with Inter/Fira Code typography and a 4px spacing system.
+-   **Visual Foundation:** We've established "The Innovator" color theme, paired with **Inter/Fira Code** typography and a precise **4px spacing system**, creating a modern and cohesive look.
--   **Design Direction:** "Refined Minimalist" chosen for core application layout and interaction.
+-   **Design Direction:** Our core application layout and interaction will follow the **"Refined Minimalist"** direction, prioritizing clarity and efficiency.
--   **User Journeys:** 3 critical flows designed with clear navigation paths:
-    1. User Onboarding (Registration & Login)
-    2. CV Management
-    3. Cover Letter Generation
--   **Component Strategy:** Initial strategy defined, identifying Shadcn/UI components and planning for custom "Stateful Textbox" and "Generation Status Indicator".
--   **Responsive Strategy:** (To be defined in future session)
--   **Accessibility:** (To be defined in future session)
+-   **User Journeys:** We've meticulously designed three critical user flows: **User Onboarding (Registration & Login), CV Management, and Cover Letter Generation**, ensuring a smooth path for users.
+-   **UX Patterns:** We've defined comprehensive consistency rules across **10 categories**, including Button Hierarchy, Feedback, Forms, Modals, Navigation, Empty States, Confirmations, Notifications, Search, and Date/Time, to guarantee a predictable and intuitive experience.
+-   **Responsive Strategy:** For the MVP, our focus is exclusively on the **desktop/web application**, with mobile and tablet development planned for post-MVP.
+-   **Accessibility:** We're targeting **WCAG 2.1 Level A compliance** for the MVP, ensuring basic accessibility while deferring full screen reader support to post-MVP.

 **Your Deliverables:**
 -   UX Design Document: `docs/ux-design-specification.md`